enginooby-academics/code-refactoring/README.md

 const getSum = (a: number, b: number) => (a + b)
 ```

-To pass a function as an argument (**anonymous function**)
++ Pass a function as an argument w/ **anonymous function**
-> Pros: no need to declare a separate function -> reduce coding overheating
+> Pros: no need to declare a separate function -> reduce coding overheating, often used along w/ collection operation such as map(), where(), and reduce(), etc

 + **Named parameters** *[PHP, Kotlin, C#]*